yasithrashan/vscode-telemetry/README.md

 ## Known Issues

-- Connection string is hardcoded in source - consider moving to configuration settings for production use
+- API endpoint is hardcoded in source - consider moving to configuration settings
+- Network errors are logged to console but not surfaced to the user
-- No error handling for JSON file write failures
+- No retry mechanism for failed telemetry sends
-- Telemetry file can grow unbounded - consider implementing rotation or size limits
+- Test server logs to console only - no persistent storage

 ## Contributing